-It wasn't the biggest year for our travels but it was a year of quality exploring.
+It was a good year of quality exploring.
 The move from Caracas to Riga contributed the most total miles since we stayed close to home.
 29,810 km or 18,523 miles didn't feel like much.

 It's not about the miles anyway.
 Panama City and Bogota were great escapes from Caracas.
 The indigenous village and boat tour (monkeys!) around the waters of the Panama canal were amazing experiences.
 The city of Bogota and their museums were also great experiences.
 However, my favorite experience while living in Venezuela was inside the country to Salto Ángel, Angel Falls, or Kerepakupai Meru in the native Pemon language.
 It might be my favorite trip in my life so far.

 You can check out my blog posts about Angel Falls but it doesn't fully convey what it felt like to live that adventure.
 Venezuela is now a rare destination for the typical tourist, which unfortunately means that glorious environment is that much harder to see.
 I'm grateful we had that once-in-a-lifetime opportunity to experience it while we could.
 I can't imagine it would have happened if we hadn't lived there.
 It's tragic how they've isolated the country from the global economy and normal standards of safety and security.
 Hopefully it can be enjoyed again as it should be.

 Home leave was a bit more stressful than usual with buying a house for our eventual retirement.
 I decided we should go ahead and get a place while I can hopefully pay it off before I'm 90.
 We'll see how well that works out.
 It's at least a good vacation home for future home leave and R&R trips.